CloudSkills/aws-powershell-intro/outline.md

     * Separate, independent teams within AWS maintain these services & their tools
     * Some have no built in help, some do
     * Some return JSON instead of PowerShell objects
+    * Some have no examples, could post an [issue on GitHub](https://github.com/aws/aws-tools-for-powershell/issues)

 * Learning scripts